MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Ekhwachil/reference_grammar.md

     PFV:3SG:go.numb DEF.SG leg:A1SG
     'My leg fell asleep'

 There are restrictions on what nouns may be incorporated.
-The vast majority of the time, a noun can only be incorporated if it is inanimate as well as originally a P argument; hypothetical words with meanings like _knife-cut_ or _mainland-go_ are usually ungrammatical, and the few words in the language that incorporate non-P arguments are calqued from other languages.
-Animate nouns are only incorporated with a small subset of verbs which strongly expect an animate P argument, such as (?), 'to hunt', as well as (?), 'to eat'.
+The vast majority of the time, a noun can only be incorporated if it is inanimate as well as originally a P; hypothetical words with meanings like _knife-cut_ or _mainland-go_ are usually ungrammatical, and the few words in the language that incorporate non-P arguments are calqued from other languages.
+Animate nouns are only incorporated with (?), 'to eat', as well as a small subset of verbs which strongly expect an animate P, such as (?), 'to hunt'.

 #### A.B.C.
 Type I incorporation

-In Type I noun incorporation, a P argument is incorporated into a transitive or intransitive verb, and the resulting verb is intransitive.
+In Type I noun incorporation, a P is incorporated into a transitive or intransitive verb, and the resulting verb is intransitive.

     ??? ??? ??????? ???
     ???    ???       ???????       ???